cuisse/Webby/README.md

 | 3 | Number of threads to be used | 3                            |

 ## Contribution
 Feel free to contribute via pull requests.
 Some extra knowledge is always appreciated.
+Thank you in advance.